 |Encryption||AES 256-bit Encryption||AES 256-bit Encryption|

-The benchmarks were done under a specific environment on only 1TB variants of both the products.
-I have used a laptop with an i5 8th Gen processor and 8GB RAM.
+The benchmarks were done under a specific environment on only 1TB variants of both products.
+I have used a laptop with an i5 12600K processor with 4200MHz816GB RAM.
+The motherboard is MSI Pro Z690-A DDR5.
 The results may vary depending on the specs of your system and the total SSD storage space filled.

 3. Industry Reputation

 Both of these SSDs are highly recognized in the computer storage market.
 But, if we compare, the 970 Evo Plus has a better reputation because of its faster speed and great durability.
-While I am writing this article, the 980 has a 5-star rating on Amazon.com with around 1100 unique reviews.
-But, the 970 Evo Plus has more than 24,000 unique reviews with a 5+ rating.
+Whether you check anywhere, you will find that the 970 Evo Plus has a huge fanbase.
 With this, you can say that the 970 Evo Plus is a better companion.

 Another thing that contributes to the 970 Evo Plus’s huge recognition is the Phoenix controller.
 However, the 980 also has a perfectly configured Samsung Pablo controller.